FortiPower/PowerFGT/docs/Connect-FGT.md

 ### EXAMPLE 7
 ```
-$fw1 = Connect-ArubaFGT -Server 192.0.2.1
+$fw1 = Connect-FGT -Server 192.0.2.1
-Connect to an FortiGate with IP 192.0.2.1 and store connection info to $fw1 variable
+Connect to a FortiGate with IP 192.0.2.1 and store connection info to $fw1 variable
 ```

 ### EXAMPLE 8
 ```
-$fw2 = Connect-ArubaFGT -Server 192.0.2.1 -DefaultConnection:$false
+$fw2 = Connect-FGT -Server 192.0.2.1 -DefaultConnection:$false
 ```

-Connect to an FortiGate with IP 192.0.2.1 and store connection info to $fw2 variable and don't store connection on global ($DefaultFGTConnection) variable
+Connect to a FortiGate with IP 192.0.2.1 and store connection info to $fw2 variable and don't store connection on global ($DefaultFGTConnection) variable

 ### EXAMPLE 9